jplewe/aivx.io/index.md

 - both AI-native *and* 3D-native, built on a new kind of core which allows seamless deployment across all devices and displays (screens, XR, and beyond)

-- small and lightweight, eschewing traditional art assets, and will generate themselves entirely at runtime
+- small and lightweight, eschewing traditional art assets, generating themselves entirely at runtime

 - extremely fast and cheap to develop, requiring only an idea and a single coder (human or AI)